willblev/Blevins_etal_2020/README.md

 # Blevins_etal_2020
-This repository contains the supplementary data as well as the code required to generate the figures found in the manuscript.
+This repository contains the [Jupyter Notebook](https://github.com/willblev/Blevins_etal_2020/blob/master/Figures.ipynb) required to generate the figures found in the manuscript.